nikolausmayer/AntiGrainGeometry-v2.4/README.md

-# AntiGrainGeometry-v2.4
+# Purpose
-just a 1:1 copy of Anti-Grain Geometry v2.4 (the latest version with a permissive license)
+This repository contains nothing but a 1:1 copy of version 2.4 of the [Anti-Grain Geometry](http://www.antigrain.com/) software.
+This was the last version with a permissive (BSD 3-clause) license.